hyperledger/indy-node/docs/source/ci-cd.md

 ## Continuous Delivery

-- CD part of the pipeline is defined in `Jenkinsfile.cd` file.
+- CD part of the pipeline is defined in `.github/workflows/publishRelease.yaml` & `.github/workflows/PR.yaml` file.
-- CD part is run on Sovrin Foundation Jenkins server dealing with issuing and uploading new builds.
+- CD part is run via GitHubActions issuing and uploading new builds.

 #### Builds

 What artifacts are produced after each push
 - to `master` branch:
-    - all artifacts include developmental release segment `devN` in their version
+    - all artifacts include developmental release segment `devN` in their version.
     - indy-plenum:
         - indy-plenum in [pypi](https://pypi.python.org/pypi/indy-plenum)
         - indy-plenum deb package in [`https://repo.sovrin.org/deb xenial master-latest`](https://repo.sovrin.org/lib/apt/xenial/master-latest/)